kennethwork101/Kvmplays/README.md

 The playbooks include intelligent concurrency management:

-- When `target_vm` is specified: Tasks run on multiple VMs concurrently (up to 4 VMs at once)
+- When `target_vm` is not specified: Tasks run on multiple VMs concurrently (up to 4 VMs at once)
-- When `include_testme=true`: Tasks run on multiple VMs concurrently (up to 4 VMs at once)
+- When `include_testme=true`: Tasks run on multiple VMs concurrently (up to concurrent_runs number of VMs at once)
 - Otherwise: Tasks run on only one VM at a time for standard tests

 This behavior allows for faster execution when targeting specific VMs or running testme tests, while providing more controlled execution for standard test runs.